julienetie/lambdascript/decoupled-javascript.md

 - <a href="https://compat-table.github.io/compat-table/es6" target="_blank">ECMAScript 6 compatibility table</a>

 ### 1.3.
 Polyfills
 Polyfills should be included manually as necessary, rather than relying on polyfill libraries that contain multiple polyfills.
 It's also discouraged to use invalid syntax to support non-standard features.
-Excessive or non-standard syntax should be avoided because it's unlikely to enhance performance, maintainability, or the user experience.
+Excessive or non-standard syntax should be avoided as it's unlikely to enhance performance, maintainability, or the user experience.

 ### 1.4.
 Exceptions
-Before opting for legacy syntax, ensure that the platform you're developing for lacks adequate support for ECMAScript 2015 or above syntax.
+Before opting for legacy syntax, ensure that the platform you're developing for lacks adequate support for ECMAScript 2015.
 Understanding the limitations of the platforms you develop for is crucial before making such a decision as newer standards can allow for vastly improved productiveity.

 ## 2. JavaScript Standard Style
 [![image](https://github.com/julienetie/decoupled-javascript/assets/7676299/b40f8fe6-2688-499e-bb53-ae8aacb2f5a6)](https://standardjs.com/)